xyproto/orbiton/README.md

   -a, --nano                     Emulate Pico/Nano.
   -q, --quick-help               Always display the quick help pane at start.
   -z, --no-quick-help            Never display the quick help pane at start.
-  -g, --glob GLOB                Search for and open the first filename that matches the substring.
+  -g, --glob GLOB                Search for and open the first filename that matches the string.
   -h, --help                     Display this usage information.
+  -y, --esc                      Just pressing Esc will exit the program.
   -v, --version                  Display the current version.
 ```